LNSD/RealmSearchView/README.md

-#SearchView with result list powered by Realm (WIP)
+#SearchView with result list powered by Realm

 The `RealmSearchView` extends Android's `SearchView` widget.
 This is an much simpler and more versatile approach than [Thorbenprimke's original](https://github.com/thorbenprimke/realm-searchview) `RealmSearchView` which implements a wrapper around a `EditText` and `RealmRecyclerView`.
 It's build on top of `RealmRecyclerView` and `RealmBasedRecyclerViewAdapter`.